Smart Mobility: Laying the Groundwork for a Smarter Alexandria

 Alexandria is committed to investment in transportation technologies that improve road safety and traffic management while also preparing the City to take advantage of future transportation infrastructure advancements, such as self-driving cars and real-time traffic management.

 For an overview of the City's Smart Mobility Program, see the Community Presentation.
-Staff presented an overview of the program on February 4, 2019 at the Central Alexandria Traffic Study Public Meeting.

-Key goals of Alexandria's ITS program
+Key goals of Alexandria's Smart Mobility program

 - Improve safety